What is a Good SAT Score?

 Budget Enough Time to Raise Your SAT Score

-Depending on how big of a weekly time commitment you’re willing to make, plan for 10-20 weeks of prep or somewhere between 2.5 and 5 months of prep before your first “competitive” sitting for the SAT.
+Depending on how big of a weekly time commitment you’re willing to make, plan for two to three months of prep before your first sitting for the SAT.
 (I often counsel students to plan an earlier official run-through of the test just to get acclimated to it.)

 The best time for most students to schedule their first competitive sitting for the SAT is the fall of Junior year, therefore, the best time for students to do SAT prep is the summer before Junior year.
 Sophomores should do no more than minimal prep, such as an optional question of the day.)